eguitarkchen/ssm-simple/README.md

 Content : SpringMVC-Spring-Mybatis (Clean version)

+There are no plugins here , you can add anything you want .

 Ins:

     Before testing , you need configure "jdbc.properties" and your Mysql database, It use Mysql database to save all the data .
+    Attention to your database version , maybe you need change mysql-connector version in "pom.xml"